-Our goal in this homework is to review some basic concepts from linear algebra and from calculus of real and multivariate functions.
-In particular, from linear algebra we will need matrices, eigenvalues and eigenvectors, singular values, and related concepts.
+Our goal in this homework is to review some basic concepts from linear algebra and from calculus of real and multivariate functions, and to then use these ideas to develop techniques for solving systems of nonlinear equations.
+From linear algebra we will need matrices, eigenvalues and eigenvectors, singular values, and related concepts.
 From calculus, we will need to recall the definitions of continuity and differentiation, in the cases of both real-valued and vector-valued functions of one and many variables.
 Key tools throughout the course will be Taylor series and the Taylor Remainder Theorem.
-We will do a couple of simple implementation problems to start us off using MATLAB.
-This homework covers mainly material from Chapter 1 of the textbook, and is mainly a review of things you (should) already know.

-The starred exercises are those that require the use of MATLAB.
-You MUST do the MATLAB problems to get credit for the homework.
+The starred exercises are those that require the use of a tool such as MATLAB.